devanshu125/PIMA-Indians-Diabetes-Database/README.md

 # PIMA-Indians-Diabetes-Database
 My first attempt to predict the onset of diabetes based on diagnostic measures.
+This is the [dataset](https://www.kaggle.com/uciml/pima-indians-diabetes-database) used.

 This problem is broken down into two sections -
 ### 1. Data Pre-processing